jeffdonthemic/jeffdonthemic.github.io/_posts/2011-08-12-roll-your-own-salesforce-lookup-popup-window.markdown

 </ol>
 <p><img src="images/2_roll.png" alt="" ></p>
 <h3 id="heresthesolution">Here's the Solution!</h3>
 <p>I have some good news and some bad news.
 For standard page layouts I can't help you.
-Go vote for <a href="http://success.salesforce.com/ideaView?id=08730000000IYRFAA4">this idea</a> and <a href="http://success.salesforce.com/ideaview?id=08730000000IYB1AAO">this idea</a>.
-However, for Visualforce page I have a solution to all of these problems with code!</p>
+Go vote for <a href="http://success.salesforce.com/ideaView?id=08730000000IYRFAA4">this idea</a> and <a href="http://success.salesforce.com/ideaview?id=08730000000IYB1AAO">this idea</a>.However, for Visualforce page I have a solution to all of these problems with code!</p>
 <p><img src="images/3_roll.png" alt="" ></p>
 <figure class="kg-card kg-embed-card"><iframe width="200" height="113" src="https://www.youtube.com/embed/CGeFt6hdgRY?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></figure><p>Here's the code you need to accomplish this and it's also available <a href="https://gist.github.com/jeffdonthemic/4f2feb55a16b95a37798">on this gist</a>.
 You need two Visualforce pages (the record you are editing and the popup window) and two Apex controllers (a simple one for the record you are editing and the controller for the search and new record popup).</p>
 <p><strong>MyCustomLookupController</strong></p>